 - Builds up savings: That time allows you to accumulate more, allowing you to retire on more than $500k.

 - Increase retirement income benefits: Extra working years might lead to a higher pension or Social Security benefit.
-Those calculations often reward you for extra years late in life.
-As a result, you narrow the gap between your retirement income and your spending need.
+Those calculations often reward you for extra years of work late in life (as you’re in your peak earning years), which can be particularly helpful for women.
+With that higher income, you narrow the gap between your retirement income and your spending need.

 - Shorten your withdrawal period: A year working is one year less that you have to pay for out of your savings, which is why your retirement age matters so much.